Pearse Street Library

 - Visualizza come mappa

 Dublin City’s Pearse Street Library was built in 1909 with the financial support of American millionaire Andrew Carnegie.
-Today there is a public library downstairs and a special study library upstairs.
+Today it features a public library downstairs and a special study library upstairs.
 It is a place where visitors can trace their family trees or look up the history of their area.
-Another special feature is the stone head of Admiral Horatio Nelson; Nelson’s Pillar on O’Connell Street was blown up in 1966, and the head of the statue was saved.
+Another feature is the stone head of Admiral Horatio Nelson; Nelson’s Pillar on O’Connell Street was blown up in 1966, and the head of the statue was saved.

 The library is intended for serious students and researchers as well as the general public, and as reading places are limited, it is advisable to make appointments for proposed visits.